arelangi/logzero-site/pitch/devang.md

 - Will build for what you want

-- Can build it cost effectuvely
+- Can build it cost effectively

 - Will design based on the needs rather than choosing from the existing templates